yosuaricky/cyclistic-analysis/README.md

 </details>

 All of the data are on csv format and contains every record of user's trip data in 2022.
-Because each data contains equal column name, I combined them into one single-big-table named `bike_trip_2022` using PostgreSQL and pgadmin4.
+I uploaded and imported all of the csv to BigQuery, and because each data contains equal column name, I combined them into one-big-table named `bike_trip_2022`.
 <details>

 <summary>Combine dataset</summary>